 - Low minimum balance

 A low minimum balance is a must.
-If you habitually overdraft your account, it implies that you don't keep a particularly large balance in the account from the outset.
+If you habitually overdraft your account, it implies that you don't generally keep a particularly large balance in the account.
 Thus, you should look for an account with a low balance requirement.